Active Employer Coverage | Large CompaniesSmall Companies |HSA Account | Retiree Coverage | Where to Start

 Medicare as Secondary Insurance Costs Money

 Now Part B is not premium-free.
 You will pay a monthly premium for Part B based on your income.
-Some people who are eligible for Medicare and employer group health coverage choose to delay enrolling in Medicare Part B and Part D while still covered on their group health coverage (or their spouse’s group health coverage).
+Some people who are eligible for Medicare and employer group health coverage choose to delay enrolling in Medicare Part B and Part D while still covered by their group health coverage (or their spouse’s group health coverage).

 This saves them the premiums they would have paid for those parts.
 Your employer coverage already includes outpatient benefits so it may not be worth it to pay those Part B and D premiums.